vexx32/audioplayer/README.md

 ## Contributing

-If you wanna contribute code or themes or whatnot for others to use, you're more than welcome to.
+If you wanna contribute code or themes or anything else for others to use, you're more than welcome to.
 Drop themes in the `./themes` folder, either just as a .css file or a .css file with some finished assets in a subfolder.
 Draft assets or Photoshop/Affinity Photo project files can go in the `./icons` folder, under a subdirectory indicating which theme they're associated with, if any.